Track Your Health at the Cellular Level: Biomarker Testing for Healthy Aging

 The Role of Personalization in the Future of Healthcare

-In our vision, personalized treatment is truly the future of medicine, and is at the heart of what we do at Aviv Clinics.
+In our vision, personalized treatment is truly the future of medicine and is at the heart of what we do at Aviv Clinics.
 Our multidisciplinary team — including neuropsychologists, nutritionists, athletic trainers, and physical therapists — works together to create individualized plans for every client.
 Our specialists collaborate on the care plan for each client, and are all found under one roof.

 These specialists are essential to our holistic, multidisciplinary approach as we guide clients on their personalized paths to better aging and recovery.

 A particularly notable addition to our Villages team is Dr. Amir Hadanny, our Chief Medical Officer and Head of Research.
-Holding both an MD and a PhD, Dr. Hadanny is a renowned neurosurgeon, hyperbaric physician and a Harvard research fellow with extensive background in neurorehabilitation.
+Holding both an MD and a PhD, Dr. Hadanny is a renowned neurosurgeon, hyperbaric physician, and a Harvard research fellow with an extensive background in neurorehabilitation.
 His hands-on involvement in both research and client care exemplifies the level of dedication that drives our program.

 Educational Initiatives: Empowering the Community